amitofsk/dandy/docs/Dandy.md

 This example uses asyncIO to simultaneously read the data and update the GUI.
 The `MagnetDemo` class of this example is a child of class `SerialAndGUI`.
 The class `SerialAndGUI` uses three tasks: `check_serial_data`, `use_serial_data`, and `updater`.
 Here, we just overload the `use_serial_data` function so that it is specific for this example.

 Run this example.
-To generate a nonzero magnetic field, put a small refridgerator magnet near the sensor.
+To generate a nonzero magnetic field, put a small refrigerator magnet near the sensor.
 Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.

 (See file src/examples/MagnetDemo.py.)